„The LGT Young Soloists are clearly one of the finest youth orchestras in Europe“, the renowned US journal Fanfare Magazine wrote in December 2017.

-The string ensemble is made up of highly gifted young musicians aged between 12 and 23 years.
-Each member already has a successful soloist career: between them, the LGT Young Soloists have already won more than 80 prizes in national and international competitions.
+The young string ensemble is made up of highly gifted young soloists aged 12 to 23 and brings together musicians from more than 15 nations.
+Together, the members of the LGT Young Soloists have won more than 80 prizes in national and international competitions.

 2018 will take the LGT Young Soloists to Hong Kong, Singapore, Belgrade, Zurich, Munich, Düsseldorf and London, among other cities, and to their debut at the Dresden Music Festival.
 In August, they have been invited back to Mattsee, Austria, where audiences will be able to hear them perform as orchestra-in-residence at numerous concerts and public rehearsals.

 The highlights of the 2016–17 concert season included performances at the Rheingau Music Festival, the Tonhalle in Zurich, Victoria Hall in Singapore, the opening of the Liedwochen at Schloss Elmau with Juliane Banse and a tour of Israel and Germany.
 Furthermore, the LGT Young Soloists gave guest performances at the Shenzhen Concert Hall in China, at the Tainan Art Festival, aboard the MS Europa 2 as well as at leading concert halls around the world in major cities such as New York, Beijing, Shanghai, Dubai, Moscow, Munich, Vienna, Zurich, Paris, Hong Kong, Singapore and Tel Aviv.